C++ IO and Formatting

 3.2 std::bind

-std::bind produces a forwarding call wrapper.
-Calling the wrapper invokes the original function with the bound arguments substituted in.
+- Produces a forwarding call wrapper.
+Calling it invokes original with bound args substituted.

 #include <functional>